-Heather Wiley joined the Liberty field hockey staff as an assistant coach on May 1, 2018.
+Heather Hefner (formerly Wiley) joined the Liberty field hockey staff as an assistant coach on May 1, 2018.

 "I am thrilled to be getting the opportunity to join the LUFH staff.
 I have always admired and respected Liberty's field hockey program and the way they carry out their business both on and off the field," Wiley stated.
 "This team is and has always been about something bigger, and it shows in its work ethic and passion.
 I am so excited to join them on this journey of honoring and glorifying God through the game of field hockey."